 1. Profile picture of Bettina Frank - presenter

-Unfortunately the chat has to be closed earlier today because an unusually large number of questions were posted.
-Answering the questions takes several hours and at some point you have to draw a line.
-Please understand this measure and DO NOT ask any further questions.
-Thanks!
+Unfortunately, the chat has to be closed early today due to an unusually high number of questions.
+Answering them all takes several hours, and at some point, we have to draw the line.
+We ask for your understanding and please DO NOT post any further questions.
+Thank you!

 The comment function has been closed.